gunpal5/Google_GenerativeAI/samples/JavascriptCodeExecutor/README.md

    faster integration into existing or new projects.
 Whether building small-scale features or complex workflows, developers can integrate the functionality with just a few lines of code, avoiding boilerplate and repetitive tasks.

-2. **Advanced Code Generation**: Harness Gemini's generative AI capabilities to produce contextual, efficient, and optimized code snippets tailored to specific tasks.

-3. **Function Call Capabilities**: With built-in support for dynamic function invocation, developers can easily trigger backend logic or other custom operations without writing extensive glue code.
+2. **Function Call Capabilities**: With built-in support for dynamic function invocation, developers can easily trigger backend logic or other custom operations without writing extensive glue code.
 This reduces the time spent on handling manual wiring and repetitive validations, increasing productivity and simplifying application logic.